RGBlife/Bubbly/README.md

 ## Future Plans
 - **User Login System**: An authentication system to manage user sessions.
 - **Hosting**: Plans to host the application online for broader access and usability.

-## Contributing

-Contributions are welcomed!
-Fork the repository, create a new branch, make your changes, and open a pull request.

 ## License